moveit/moveit.ros.org/about/maintainer_policy/index.markdown

  - Have completed at least the minimum requirements for Core Contributors, above
  - Be willing to help review on average 1 pull request a week or more
  - Read the MoveIt pull request guidelines to understand our policies

+## Inactive Core Contributors and Maintainers

+In order to keep the prestige and responsibility of being listed as a Maintainer or Core Contributor relevant, we have developed the following guidelines for considering them inactive and changing their status.

+When the following occurs for a Maintainer or Core Contributor:

+ - They no longer wishes to be involved with the project (usually due to changing life priorities), or
+ - They have no MoveIt Github activity, or have not attended any Maintainer meetings, for an entire year

+Then we will first reach out to them to check in and encourage participation.
+If there is no further desire or ability to continue to be an active member of the MoveIt team, we will move them to the "Inactive" section of the [People](https://moveit.ros.org/about/) page.
+Their past contributions should be acknowledged and appreciated, and they will continue to be listed on the MoveIt page.

+For maintainers specifically, we will also remove their repo commit access and change them to just Github Triage access.
+For Core Contributors, their Github access can remain the same.

 ## ROS-Planning Github Org Policy